kadena-community/kadena.js/packages/apps/docs/src/pages/marmalade/architecture/index.md

 # Marmalade Architecture

-The introduction of the multi-policy model in Marmalade V2, with the inclusion of middleware contracts like quote-manager and policy-manager, aims to enhance the user experience by simplifying token creation and management.
+The introduction of the multi-policy model in Marmalade V2, with the inclusion of middleware contracts like policy-manager and sale-contracts, aims to enhance the user experience by simplifying token creation and management.

 ## Ledger